Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Of course, even with all of the VA’s loan benefits, it’s still necessary to have a stable income.
 Lenders will scrutinize your debt-to-income ratio, or DTI, which compares your gross monthly income to your monthly debt payments.
 A lower ratio indicates better financial stability, increasing your chances of approval.

-To determine your debt-to-income ratio, calculate the money spent on house maintenance, insurance premiums, educational loans, credit cards, car loans, tax, etc. After that, determine what you earn each month.
+To determine your debt-to-income ratio, calculate the money spent on house maintenance, insurance premiums, educational loans, credit cards, car loans, taxes, etc. After that, determine what you earn each month.
 For example:

 In this example, if your monthly debt payments are $2,050 or less, you can qualify for a VA home loan.